kmlhpk/archnotes/README.md

 Alt+Left,Right to move ttys

-Download the `xorg` package group, `mesa` and the relevant video drivers
+Download the `xorg` package group and `xorg-xinit`, `mesa`, and the relevant video drivers

+For a DE, you can do worse than `plasma`.
+If you do want to use it, might as well install `firefox konsole yakuake dolphin` and other useful files as well (no need for the whole KDE apps collection, that's fukin bloat)

 Clone `dwm` + `st` from git repos, run `make` and `sudo make install`. install `dmenu`.